 Compare the knots in the joints in the photo above with the knot in the photo below, which is a joint in "no-climb fencing."

-The fencing in the photo above will simply fold over on itself and your goats or other livestock can simply walk over it.
+The fencing in the second photo above will simply fold over on itself like a hinged door, and your goats or other livestock can simply walk over it.
 This is NOT the kind of fencing I recommend.

 (Sometimes it's easier to show you what NOT to use!)

-Woven wire sheep and goat fencing needs to be stretched correctly when it's installed so there is a bit of a learning curve, but it's very effective.
-It's more expensive than most other options, but it's worth paying for..
+Woven wire sheep and goat fencing needs to be stretched correctly when it's installed so there is a bit of a learning curve and it can be more work to install it well, but it's very effective.
+It's also more expensive than most other options, but it's worth paying for..

 Many readers have told me they cannot find the 2"x4" fencing.
 My suggestion is to use the 4"x4" fencing if you cannot locate the 2"x4".

-NOTE: The 4"x4" holes might be large enough for newborn miniature goat kids (Nigerian Dwarf, Pygmy and so on) to crawl through, so use this with caution if you raise mini goats.
+NOTE: The 4"x4" holes might be large enough for newborn miniature goat kids (Nigerian Dwarf, Pygmy and other mini goat breeds) to crawl through, so use this with caution if you raise mini goats.

 The best goat fencing